There are a few things you need to consider before applying for a divorce:

 When you file your Application for Divorce, you must provide the Court with a copy of your marriage certificate.
 If your marriage certificate is not in English, you need to file an English translation of it, and an affidavit from the translator.
 See the affidavit translation of marriage certificate form.

 If your marriage was conducted overseas and you do not have a copy of your marriage certificate, you should try to locate or obtain a copy from the relevant authority where the marriage took place.
-If you are unable to obtain a copy of your marriage certificate, you must file an affidavit with the Court explaining:
+If you are unable to obtain a copy of your marriage certificate, you must file an Affidavit – Family law and child support with the Court explaining:

 - why you are unable to provide a copy of the marriage certificate,